Natural Products That Help to Clot Blood and Stop Bleeding

 Contents and Functions of Blood

-Blood is a vital fluid in our bodies.
-It transports essential substance to and from our tissue cells.
+Blood is a vital fluid in our bodies and performs essential jobs.
 The red blood cells are the most numerous type of cell in the blood.
-They transport inhaled oxygen around the body and deliver it to the tissue cells.
-The cells need this oxygen to produce energy.
+They transport inhaled oxygen around the body and deliver it to the tissue cells, which need the oxygen to produce energy.
 There are also several types of white blood cells In blood.
 These are part of the body's immune system and protect us from infection.
 The platelets are cell fragments that become activated when we're wounded, helping blood to clot and bleeding to stop.
 Activated platelets have a spiky appearance.

 The pumping of the heart is the ultimate source of blood pressure.
 Severe bleeding decreases the amount of fluid for the heart to pump and lowers blood pressure.
 This can have very serious effects on the brain because its cells need a constant and adequate supply of oxygen from red blood cells.

 Blood leaves the heart through arteries.
 The arteries branch into smaller arterioles which in turn branch into tiny capillaries.
 The capillaries travel through the tissues.
 Substances such as oxygen and nutrients leave the capillaries and enter the tissue cells.
 Substances such as carbon dioxide and other wastes move from the tissue cells into the capillaries.
-The wastes are removed from the body when the blood reaches the right location.
+The wastes are then removed from the body via several mechanisms.
 Capillaries join together to form venules, which in turn join to form veins.
 The veins return the blood to the heart.

 Capillaries have thin walls and are so narrow that red blood cells must pass through them in a single file.
 Our body can quickly repair a wound in a capillary and replace the lost blood.
 Blood loss from a bigger blood vessel is more serious, however.
 The most serious wounds of all are those in arteries, since the blood here is under high pressure created by the heartbeat and may spurt out of the wound.
 Wounds in veins are serious too, although the blood flows out of an injured vein steadily instead of leaving it in spurts.